B2B Site Mastering

 Tamr Cloud looks for similarities in these fields, not exact matches.
 For example, two addresses on the same street can correspond to the same site.

-When you create an entity type using the B2B Site Mastering template, Tamr Cloud creates a mastering flow in Designer with steps specific to site mastering:
+When you create a data product using the B2B Site Mastering template, Tamr Cloud creates a mastering flow in Designer with steps specific to site mastering:

 - Add Data